timcera/tstoolbox/docsrc/index.rst

 This is the home page for tstoolbox.  tstoolbox is a command line program and Python library to work with time-series.

-tstoolbox should work with Python 2.7+ and 3.0+.
+tstoolbox should work with Python 3.5+.

 Table of Contents
 -----------------